On the alternatives to the ideal mathematical points-like separatedness: Conclusion

 \section{Conclusion}

 Is the natural world static and immobile or rather in a state of constant flux.
 Does it consist of discrete bits of matter floating suspended in a void, or of continuous fields.
 From objects, or processes.
 Beings, or becomings.
 Is it rather discrete, or continuous.
-All those views (with some of them, sometimes, but not always, considered as opposite of each other), if formulated in terms of the ideal points-like separatedness, being fit into the SF, have a common underlying assumption which we see as a not necessarily well-justified one, and it is simply good, on many levels, to be aware of it.
+All those views (with some of them, sometimes, but not always, considered as opposite of each other), if formulated in terms of the ideal mathematical points, being fit into the SF, have a common underlying assumption which we see as a not necessarily well-justified one, and, let us conclude, it is simply good, on many levels, to be aware of it.

 \end{multicols}